- Met Office severe weather warnings (North East)

 If you reside in Newcastle, and rent as part of Council/Affordable Housing Scheme it is important to understand that the landlord is not responsible for insuring the contents of your home, it is your responsibility to make sure you are covered.
 We know that paying for insurance in advance can be difficult, details on flexible insurance options is available on our Contents Insurance for Council and Affordable Homes.

 Residents who have had to vacate their property due to flood damage are entitled to apply for Council Tax Exemption.
 The Council Tax Exemption period will be taken between the dates of 'exit of property' to 'return to property'.
 Residents who are away from their properties for longer than six months will require written proof from their insurers.
-To apply for Council Tax Exemption please contact Revenue & Benefits on 0191 278 7878 or email at council.tax.@newcastle.gov.uk.
+To apply for Council Tax Exemption, please contact Revenue & Benefits on 0191 278 7878 or complete an online form at www.newcastle.gov.uk/counciltaxforms.
 You will need to provide details of your home address and temporary address when you get in touch.